 While there are many ways to become paralyzed, including strokes and other neurological issues, there are very specific injuries that cause paralysis after a car accident.
 Paralysis is caused when something interrupts the connection between your brain and your limbs.
 Therefore, any injury that affects your brain, neck, or spinal cord has a greater risk of causing paralysis.

 The symptoms of paralysis are fairly easy to recognize.
-Apart from the obvious loss of function in your limbs, here are some symptoms of paralysis:
+Apart from the obvious loss of function in your limbs, here are some symptoms:

 If you have been paralyzed, the first thing you should do is go to your doctor and seek medical attention.
 After you have seen a specialist, you might find these resources helpful.